StoneCypher/StoneCypher/FastWebsite.md

     1. All fonts have sensible fallbacks
     1. Holy god get your caching and etags right
     1. Use HTTP2 (or SPDY or websockets or WebRTC or whatever) to reduce protocol impact
+      1. HTTP2 obviates (and actually makes undesirable) packaging, but only to a small-ish degree, and if you're at the point where this kind of work makes sense, the low current penetration of HTTP2 makes fallback too common for the strategy switch *just* *yet*

   1. Reduce the impact of the initial load
     1. Deliver an isomorphic materialized initial state